OpenLMIS/openlmis-ref-distro/docs/source/conventions/performance.rst

 Here we've defined 2 tests:

-#. authenticate as if you're a person
+#.
+Authenticate as if you're a person.
-#. authenticate as if you're another Service (a Service token)
+#.
+Authenticate as if you're another Service (a Service token).

 The stress testing here introduces important changes in our `execution` block: